This website is not financial advice. Posts may contain affiliate links from which I earn commissions at no additional cost to you.

 15) Email your list announcing new videos and include the playlist-style link.

 16) Link to your videos in Facebook post comments (i.e. “author comment” on your posts on your own page, not spam!)
-This can work really well by focusing on creating a viral post and then putting your link in the comments rather than the post.
+NOTE: Posting direct Youtube links typically doesn’t get much viral traction… I’m guessing FB downgrades links to other social platforms but don’t tell them I said that. 😉 For better results, create a viral post (or run one of your best existing ones) and put your video link in the comments rather than the post.

 17) Put your YT link in your bio of other social media i.e. TikTok.